IngvarKofoed/AlfredAI/memory-bank/activeContext.md

 ## Recent Changes

+-   **✅ Browser Action Enhancement Completed:**
+    - Modified `browserActionTool` to store webpage content in memory instead of returning large HTML responses
+    - Added new `askQuestion` action that uses Gemini completion provider to answer questions about stored webpage content
+    - Updated all browser actions (launch, navigate, scroll_down, scroll_up) to return short confirmation messages
+    - Implemented webpage content storage using the memory system with appropriate tags and metadata
+    - Added Gemini provider initialization for question answering functionality
+    - Enhanced tool description and examples to include the new askQuestion action
+    - Added proper validation for askQuestion action parameters
+    - Implemented content clearing when browser is closed
+    - All TypeScript compilation successful with no errors
+    - Reduces response size significantly while maintaining full functionality through memory storage
 -   **✅ Redundant isActive Field Removal Completed:**
     - Removed `isActive: boolean` field from `AIPersonality` interface - no longer needed since `activePersonalityId` already tracks the active personality
     - Updated `PersonalityManager.setActivePersonality()` to only set `activePersonalityId` instead of manipulating multiple `isActive` flags